ABOUT US

 IWPR was founded in 1987 out of a need for an organization whose distinct purpose was to develop comprehensive, women-focused, policy-oriented research.
 By conducting rigorous analyses using federal data, the social scientists at IWPR shook the gendered and racialized assumptions underpinning public debate.

 In its founding year, IWPR analyzed the costs to American workers of not having unpaid leave for childbirth, personal health needs, or family care giving in its inaugural publication, Unnecessary Losses: Costs to Americans of the Lack of Family and Medical Leave.
-A companion fact sheet on the estimated impact of the new law on Black women showed that they lost more than white women by the lack of leave because they were the very workers to go back to work after childbirth sooner but lacked leave and thus had to search for a new job guaranteeing lower wages.
-IWPR’s research showed that, by not recognizing the need for work-life balance in all families, established policies not only failed to support workers and their families, but were costly to taxpayers.
-Now nearly a quarter century later, the Family and Medical Leave Act has become a cornerstone of U.S. employment law and human resource policy.
+A a quarter century later, the Family and Medical Leave Act has became a cornerstone of U.S. employment law and human resource policy.
+Since, IWPR has produced widely-respected research in a variety of areas that speak to women’s experiences and challenges and has helped shape policy that has a real world impact on women’s lives.